beatSpatial/paf/README.md

-Xiao Wang needs to award his team members points
+Xiao Wang needs to award his team members points <br>

-100 points are split among himself and the members of his group
+100 points are split among himself and the members of his group <br>

-These points are used to calculate a 'PAF' and a 'SAPA' PAF stands for Peer Assessment Factor
+These points are used to calculate a 'PAF' and a 'SAPA' <br>

+PAF stands for Peer Assessment Factor<br>

-SAPA stands for Self Assessment over Peer Assessment SAPA gives an indication of how realistically students judge their individual contribution to a group project
+SAPA stands for Self Assessment over Peer Assessment<br>

+SAPA gives an indication of how realistically students judge their individual contribution to a group project<br>

 The calculation and interpretation of PAF and SAPA is explained here: https://elearning.uq.edu.au/guides/group-peer-assessment/paf-formula-and-moderation-overview